-I went back to the table and told my husband and brother that I needed to call the doctor to check in, and the panic in their faces was priceless; they, too, were concerned they wouldn’t have enough time to enjoy their hash browns.
+I went back to the table and told my husband and brother (who had joined for breakfast) that I needed to call the doctor to check in, and the panic in their faces was priceless; they, too, were concerned they wouldn’t have enough time to enjoy their hash browns.
 We asked the waitress to please rush our order, and she was happy to oblige.
 Probably so my water didn’t break all over her dining room floor.

 I stepped outside to dial the You’re In Labor But It’s the Weekend and Your Doctor’s Office Is Closed number, and was bummed to learn that a doc I had never met was on rotation.
 I shared the news with my husband who told me not to worry.
 “The nurses do most of the work anyway.”
 Isn’t that the truth?! #NursesRock

 After sufficiently stuffing our faces, we went back home where I got into the bath tub and started paying attention to the contractions.
 They were regular AND intensifying, which is something that hadn’t happened during my Walk of Shame a few weeks prior.
 It was finally the real deal!
 We would soon be meeting our new son or daughter!
 I was thrilled!
 I was ready!
 I was tired…